RyanChinSang/ECNG3020-ORSS4SCVI/README.md

 ## Latest release - v0.3a
 ### What's new?
+//[ADD LINK]
+Most of the developmental effort has been transferred to this prototype's implementation on the Android platform.
+You can see it [here]().

 For full reference, see [VERSION.txt](https://github.com/RyanChinSang/ECNG3020-ORSS4SCVI/blob/master/VERSION.txt).
 * Much more interactive; automated (spoken) messages:
     * Welcome and Goodbye messages.